Vladimir Zhirinovsky: Foreign relations and military excursions

 Nothing threatens America, it's far away.
 But Eastern Europe countries will place themselves under the threat of total annihilation.
 Only they themselves will be to blame.
 Because we cannot allow missiles and planes to be aimed at Russia from their territories.
 We have to destroy them half an hour before they launch.
 And then we have to do carpet bombing so that not a single launch pad remains or even one plane.
 So – no Baltics, no Poland.
 Let NATO immediately ask for negotiations with our Foreign Ministry.
 Then we'll stop.
 Otherwise well have to teach them the lessons of May 1945."

-In May 2015, Zhirinovsky stated that former President of Georgia and then-Odesa governor Mikheil Saakashvili should be killed.
+In May 2015, Zhirinovsky stated that former President of Georgia and then-Odessa governor Mikheil Saakashvili should be killed.
 "We will shoot all of your governors, starting with Saakashvili, then they'll be afraid.
 And there will be a different situation in Europe and Ukraine. ...
 Let's aim at Berlin, Brussels, London, and Washington."
 He then said Ukrainian political prisoner Nadiya Savchenko should be shot and hanged in Belgrade.

 In November 2015, after a Turkish F-16 fighter shot down a Russian Sukhoi Su-24M jet near the Syria–Turkey border, Zhirinovsky said in a speech to the Duma that Russia must detonate a nuclear bomb on the Bosphorus to create a 10-meter-high tsunami wave to wipe out at least 9 million Istanbul residents.

 In August 2016, Zhirinovsky prayed for the Republican U.S. presidential election nominee, Donald Trump to defeat Hillary Clinton, whom he considered dangerous, in order to take his party's ideology global.
 He also expressed his desire to test his DNA to determine whether he and Trump were related.
 In September 2016, inspired by Donald Trump's border wall policy, Zhirinovsky proposed building a border wall and banning Muslims from entering Russia.
 In October, Zhirinovsky in an interview said that a vote for Hillary Clinton in the U.S. presidential election was a vote for a third World War, leading to Hiroshimas and Nagasakis everywhere.
 In contrast, he stated, Trump wouldn't care about Syria, Libya, Iraq, and Ukraine, and thus represented a more peaceful alternative.

 In April 2017, Zhirinovsky promised to drink champagne if Donald Trump were impeached, saying: "A half of Americans voted for different foreign policies.
 Trump breaks his promises, and if he continues breaking them, his impeachment is inevitable."
 Following the 2021 United States Capitol attack, Zhirinovsky praised Trump and tweeted: "Be brave Donald.
 We're with you, you'll get help from abroad."